 Weed control after planting matters - weeds provide unwanted competition and so affect crop size.
 A heavy mulch in early spring (straw or other organic matter is good) helps to suppress weeds, is good for moisture retention and eventually rots down and improves the ground.
 It also helps stop damage to the feeding roots of redcurrants, which are shallow.

 All pruning carried out in the first couple of years creates the form of the plant.
 Most pruning is done in the late winter or early spring when it is not freezing.
-A bush, grown on a leg which is 10-15cm of bare stem from the ground up, with an open centered, bowl shaped plant is the favoured form.
-This is done in the same way as for Gooseberry bushes, with one small but important difference: where gooseberries are a bit droopy, making it wise sometimes to prune them back to an inward and upward facing bud, Red and Whitecurrants should always be pruned back to an outward facing bud, as is normal for most plants.
+A bush, grown on a leg which is 10-15cm of bare stem from the ground up, with an open centred, bowl shaped plant is the best form when grown in the open.
+This is done in the same way as for Gooseberry bushes, with one important difference: where gooseberries are a bit droopy, making it wise sometimes to prune them back to an inward and upward facing bud (unlike with most plants), currants are pruned back to an outward facing bud, which is normal for most plants.

-Ideal for situations of limited space, Cordons can be trained into a single, double or triple stem plant.
-Remember that support via a wall or wire frame will be required: a good long bamboo cane is enough for single stem cordons.
+Used for corners and limited spaces, cordons can be single, double or triple stemmed.
+Support on a wall or wire frame will be required: a good long bamboo cane is enough for single stem cordons.

 February Fertilising: You can spread N-P-K fertiliser around your plants in late Februaury as per their instructions, just before their roots begin to wake up, with about 30g per square metre of Sulphate of Potash (Potassium sulphate) added in.
 This will make a big difference to their productivity and flavour.
 Mulching is always good too (if you have poor soil and no mulch, spreading sulphate of ammonia around is also good - about 50g per square metre).

-Water very well in dry periods until you have finished picking.
-There is no need to water in winter.
+Water very well in dry periods until you have finished picking, and use straw mulch to protect from the sun's heat.